zanders3/zanders3.github.com/source/_posts/new-beginnings.md

-title: New Shiny
++++
-date: 2014/08/31
+title = "New Shiny"
-category:
+date = 2014-08-31
-- Articles
+categories = ["Articles"]
-thumbnail: /2014/08/31/new-beginnings/giphy.gif
+thumbnail = "/2014/08/31/new-beginnings/giphy.gif"
-description: I've taken the time to update my website again.
+description = "I've taken the time to update my website again.
 This time I've kept the theme the same but I've moved away from an Angular JS based to a new one using Hexo.
-Take a look around!
+Take a look around!"
----
++++
 ![](/2014/08/31/new-beginnings/giphy.gif)

 Hi there!